 - ¾ cup chickpea flour (garbanzo bean flour or besan)

 - 4 scallions (both green and white parts finely diced)

-- 1 tsp cayenne (use less for less heat, more for more heat)
+- 1 teaspoon cayenne (use less for less heat, more for more heat)

 - A generous pinch of asafetida (hing)